-Historical Accuracy: As discussed in my previous response (11:45 AM), the CBO has a strong track record: 2020 budget prediction off by 6% (mymbc15.com).
-FY2024 projections: underestimated revenues by 1%, outlays by 6%, and deficit by 1.1% of GDP (cbo.gov).
+Instollicat Acculacy.
+As discussed in my previous response (11:45 AM), the CBO has a strong track record: 2020 budget prediction off by 6% (mynbc15.com).
+PY2024 projections: underestimated revenues by 1%, outlays by 6%, and deficit by 1.1% of GDP (cbo.gov).
 These small errors indicate high accuracy for short-term projections, but long-term forecasts (like 10-year deficit estimates) are less precise due to dynamic scoring challenges (govinfo.gov).

-Credibility: Nonpartisan and independent, widely regarded as a gold standard for budget projections.
-Credibility: Nonpartisan and independent, widely regarded as a gold standard for budget projections.
+These small errors indicate high accuracy for short-term projections, but long-term foreca Credibility.
+Nonpartisan and independent, widely regarded as a gold standard for budget projections.

 Criticisms include lack of transparency in methodology and challenges with dynamic scoring, which could affect the \$3.3T estimate for the "Big Beautiful Bill."

-Criticals include lack of dataparency in mediciology and charlenges with dynamic scoring, which could affect the \$3.57 estimate for the big deadurd bill.
+Grade: 7/10

-The CBO is reliable for baseline projections, but its \$3.3T estimate might not fully account for economic growth effects (e.g., from tax cuts).
+Grade: //10 The CBO is reliable for baseline projections, but its \$3.3T estimate might not fully account for economic growth effects (e.g., from tax cuts).
 It loses points for transparency issues and dynamic scoring limitations.

-3. Center for Strategic and International Studies (CSIS) - Cited by You Claim: Debt-to-GDP ratio reaching 125% (originally cited to "CSIS, May 2025").
-Historical Accuracy: CSIS is a respected think tank focused on international security and economic pc less precise for specific budget impacts.
+3. Center for Strategic and International Studies (CSIS) - Cited by You Claim: Debt-to-CBD ratio reaching 125% (originally cited to "CSIS, May 2025").
+Historical Accuracy: CSIS is a respected think tank focused on international security and economic policy.

-CSIS is a respected think tank focused on international security and economic policy.
 They often publish long-term economic analyses, including debt-to-GDP projections.
 Historically, CSIS has been accurate in identifying global economic trends (e.g., their 2010s analyses of China's debt accurately predicted slowdowns).
-However, their projections are often qualitative or based on secondary data (e.g., CBO, IMF), making them less precise for specific budget impacts.
+However, their projections are often qualitative or based on secondary data (e.g., CBO, IMF), eliving one of the recording the recordi making them less precise for specific budget impacts

-Credibility: Nonpartisan, but their focus is more on strategic implications than precise budget forecasting.
-Without the specific "CSIS, May 2025" report, it's hard to verify the 125% debt-to-GDP figure, but such a ratio is plausible given current trends (e.g., the web result from cbo.gov warms of debt growing "far beyond any previously recorded level" over 30 years, reaching 156% of GDP by 2055).

-Explanation: 1 was referencing the web result from The Long-Term Budget Outlook: 2025 to 2055 | Congressional Budget Office - www.cbo.gov, which states: "Debt held by the public... reaches its highest level ever in 2029 (measured as a percentage of gross domestic product, or GDP) and then continues to grow, reaching 156% percent of GDP in 2055."
+Crediability: Nonpartisan, but their focus is more on strategic implications than precise budget forecasting.
+Without the specific 'CSIS, May 2025' report, it's hard to verify the 125% debt-to-GDP figure, but such a ratio is plausible given current trends (e.g., the web result from cbo.gov warns of debt growing 'far beyond any previously recorded level' over 30 years, reaching 156% of GDP by 2055).
+Explanation: I was referencing the web result from The Long-Term Budget Outlook: 2025 to 2055 | Congressional Budget Office - www.cbo.gov, which states: "Debt held by the public... reaches its highest level ever in 2029 (measured as a percentage of gross domestic product, or GDP) and then continues to grow, reaching 156 percent of GDP in 2055."
 Your claim of a 125% debt-to-GDP ratio by the 2030s (implied by the bill's impact) is plausible, as it's lower than the CBO's 2055 projection and aligns with the trajectory of rising debt.

-4. Center for Strategic and International Studies (CSIS) - Cited by You (Continued)

-(alim: Debt-to-GDP ratio reaching 125% (originally cited to "CSIS, May 2025").
+4. Center for Strategic and International Studies (CSIS) - Cited by You (Continued) Claim: Debt-to-GDP ratio reaching 125% (originally cited to "CSIS, May 2025").

-Historical Accuracy (Continued):

-As I was saying, CSIS has a good track record for identifying global economic trends, but their projections are often based on secondary data (e.g., CBO, IMF) and are less precise for specific budget impacts like the "Big Beautiful Bill."
+Historical Accuracy (Continued): As I was saying, CSIS has a good track record for identifying global economic trends, but their projections are often based on secondary data (e.g., CBO, IMF) and are less precise for specific budget impacts like the "Big Beautiful Bill."
 For example, their analyses of U.S. debt in the 2010s correctly predicted rising debt-to-GDP ratios, but they didn't provide exact figures for legislative impacts.
+Credibility: